In the middle of a room makeover? Textured walls can be a pain. Here are 7 tips on how to paint textured walls for great results every time!

 *This post was sponsored by Para Paints and may contain affiliate links.
 When you buy a product through one of my links, I get a commission at no cost to you!
 For more, please see my disclosure page.*

-We used the beautiful Shadow of Night by Para Paints – which is actually a lot more navy then this little swatch shows.
-It’s a beautiful colour on the wall – as you will see soon!
+We used the beautiful Shadow of Night by Para Paints, which is actually a lot more navy than this little swatch shows.
+It’s a beautiful colour on the wall—as you will soon see!

 If you are painting a textured surface, here’s what we learned: